Acodei Data Processing Agreement

 5.2 Security Obligations of User.
 User is responsible for maintaining appropriate security, including:

-6.1 Authorized Subprocessors.
-User authorizes Acodei to engage the Subprocessors listed in Annex B (Subprocessors), as well as any additional Subprocessors that Acodei may engage in accordance with this Section 6.
+6.1 Authorized Sub-processors.
+User authorizes Acodei to engage the Sub-processors listed in Annex B, as well as any additional Sub-processors that Acodei may engage in accordance with this Section 6.

-6.3 Changes to Subprocessors.
-Acodei may add or replace Subprocessors.
-Acodei will provide User with notice of any intended changes (e.g., via email, dashboard, or website posting) and give User an opportunity to object on reasonable grounds relating to data protection.
+6.3 Changes to Sub-processors.
+Acodei may add or replace Sub-processors.
+Acodei will provide User with at least 30 days’ prior notice of any intended changes (via email, dashboard notification, or posting at https://acodei.com/sub-processors) and give User an opportunity to object on reasonable grounds relating to data protection.
 If User reasonably objects, the Parties will discuss in good faith.
-If they cannot reach a mutually acceptable solution, User may terminate the affected Services on written notice (to the extent use of the new Subprocessor cannot be reasonably avoided).
+If they cannot reach a mutually acceptable solution within 30 days of User’s objection, User may terminate the affected Services on written notice (to the extent use of the new Sub-processor cannot be reasonably avoided).

 7. International Data Transfers

-7.2 Where required under Data Protection Laws for transfers of User Personal Data from the EEA, UK, or Switzerland to countries not recognized as providing an adequate level of protection, the Parties will enter into the applicable Standard Contractual Clauses (SCCs) or other valid transfer mechanism, as updated or replaced from time to time by the European Commission, the UK government, or other competent authorities.
+7.2 Where required under Data Protection Laws for transfers of User Personal Data from the EEA, UK, or Switzerland to countries not recognized as providing an adequate level of protection, the Parties will rely on the applicable Standard Contractual Clauses (“SCCs”) adopted by the European Commission (Module 2: Controller to Processor), the UK International Data Transfer Addendum, or other valid transfer mechanism as updated or replaced from time to time by competent authorities.
+The Parties agree that by entering into this DPA, they are deemed to have executed the applicable SCCs, which are incorporated by reference.

 7.3 In the event of conflict between the SCCs (if applicable) and this DPA, the SCCs will prevail to the extent necessary to comply with Data Protection Laws.